 What is an employee pulse survey?

 Pulse surveys fix all the problems of annual surveys.

-Benefits of pulse surveys
+The advantages of pulse surveys

-Because they are smaller and more frequent pulse surveys help you tap into real-time insights about your employees' sentiment and morale.
+Because they are smaller and more frequent, pulse surveys help you tap into real-time insights about your employees' sentiment and morale.

-1. Increased response rates.
+1. Increased response rates

 Employees don’t have to spend a couple of hours filling something out.
-Pulse surveys are DESIGNED to be lightweight so they don't take much time.
+Pulse surveys are designed to be lightweight so they don't take much time.

 Because you'll be asking specific questions about how employees currently feel or what they currently think—and get specific answers—pulse surveys help them nip problems in the bud.

 If an employee was upset about something in February wouldn't you want to know about it so you could act quickly?
 I know I would.

 Annual surveys will never help you solve those festering issues — the ones that develop into truly toxic problems that hurt performance and culture